mxrxdxn/toybox/README.md

 This will create your block under the `/blocks` directory.

+Blocks now generate in the Blocks v2 format.
+Metadata is now added into a block.json file that is included as part of the generated block.
+[You can see the official WordPress documentation for this file here](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/).
+[Additional information about the ACF implementation can be found here](https://www.advancedcustomfields.com/resources/acf-blocks-with-block-json/).

 ### Make Shortcode
 You can create a shortcode with the `make:shortcode` command.
 ```bash